gulfofmaine/NERACOOS_CPR_DATA/Full_Timeseries_Workup/README.md

 For user-convenience these steps have been detailed below:

 **Necessary R Packages**

+The following R packages and their uses are necessary for recreating the steps outlined in this README:

 ``` r
 library(targets)   # For loading data from targets workflow